 elote chicken chowder

 A deliciously vibrant fusion of a summertime treat and a hearty winter comfort food, this chowder brings all of your favorite flavors together.
-Enjoy it with fresh baked (or store bought) sour dough bread for an extra indulgent experience.
+Enjoy it with fresh-baked (or store-bought) bolito or sourdough bread for an extra indulgent experience.

 prep time